Battle of Chapultepec: Saint Patrick's Battalion

-Thirty men from the Saint Patrick's Battalion, a group of former United States Army soldiers who joined the Mexican side, were executed en masse during the battle.
+During General Zachary Taylor's campaign along the Rio Grande, a significant number of U.S. soldiers, deserted and fled to Mexico.
+Mexican authorities offered incentives for these deserters to join their ranks, and they formed the Batallon de San Patricio.
+Thirty men from the Saint Patrick's Battalion, a group of former United States Army soldiers who joined the Mexican side, were executed en masse during the battle for their desertion.
+These men were historically Irish soldiers, who held no loyalty to the U.S. army.
 They had been previously captured at the Battle of Churubusco.
-Colonel William S. Harney specified that they were to be hanged with Chapultepec in view and that the precise moment of their death was to occur when the U.S. flag replaced the Mexican tricolor atop the citadel.
+Colonel William S. Harney specified that they were to be hanged with Chapultepec in view and that the precise moment of their death was to occur when the U.S. flag replaced the Mexican tricolor atop the citadel, which occurred at 9:30 am that morning.

 Battles for the Belén and San Cosmé Gates

-General Scott arrived at the castle and was mobbed by cheering soldiers.
+The fall of Chapultepec led to a key engagement known as the Battle of San Belen and Cosme Gate, which was part of the U.S. assault on Mexico City in September 1847.
+The battle involved coordinated attacks by General Winfield Scott's forces on two entry points into the city: the San Cosme Gate and the Belén Gate.
+General Scott arrived at the castle and was mobbed by cheering American soldiers following their victory.